Sitecore/Sitecore-Migration-Game/README.md

 # Introduction

-Welcome to the open source project for the Sitecore Migration Game.
-The purpose of this game/adventure, is to help customers and partners alike in guiding them to their ideal migration path.
-This game represents a fun way to learn about the migration process, and the various tools and techniques that can be used to help you along the way.
+Welcome to the open source project for the Sitecore Migration app.
+The purpose of this application is to help customers and partners alike in guiding them to their ideal migration path.
+The "choose your own adventure" story approach to the questions represents a fun way to learn about the migration process, and the various tools and techniques that can be used to help you along the way.

-## Prerequisites
+## Prerequisites to run the application

 - Node 16.17.0 or higher
 - NPM 8.15.0 or higher